Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Hs -invariance under the Koopman operator

-Since Wendland (and Matérn) kernels generate the Sobolev spaces as their respective native spaces, we study the invariance of Sobolev spaces $H^s$ under the stochastic Koopman operator.
+Since Wendland (and Matérn) kernels generate the Sobolev spaces $H^s(\Omega)$ as their respective native spaces, we study their invariance under the stochastic Koopman operator.
 As those spaces are defined via partial integration, a condition for preserving weak derivatives under Koopman operator action is paramount.
 The central ingredient for this is the following signed measure associated with the transition kernel $\rho_x$.
-For $g \in L^\infty(\Omega)$, define $\nu_g: \calB_\Omega \to \bR$ by
+For~$g \in L^\infty(\Omega)$, define $\nu_g: \calB_\Omega \to \bR$ by

 The following lemma links the signed measure $\nu_g$ to the action of the dual of the Koopman operator on $L^1(\Omega)$ and $L^2(\Omega)$.
 Its proof is given in \Cref{subch:hs_invar_thms}.